bhushanpoojary/react-open-source-datagrid/THEME_INTEGRATION_MIGRATION.md

 ## What Changed?

 We've simplified the theme system by **integrating theme support directly into the `DataGrid` component**.
-You no longer need to use the `ThemedDataGrid` wrapper component.
+You no longer need to use the `DataGrid` wrapper component.

 ## Benefits